 In addition, many people in Beatty - Amargosa Valley have jobs in agriculture, more so than in most other communities in America.
 As a result, you will see quite a number of farms around town.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Beatty - Amargosa Valley is worth considering.

-The citizens of Beatty - Amargosa Valley are slightly less educated than the national average of 21.84% for the average city or town: 14.96% of adults in Beatty - Amargosa Valley have a bachelor's degree or advanced degree
+The percentage of adults in Beatty - Amargosa Valley with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.96% of adults in Beatty - Amargosa Valley have a bachelor's degree or advanced degree.

 The per capita income in Beatty - Amargosa Valley in 2018 was $24,530, which is lower middle income relative to Nevada and the nation.
 This equates to an annual income of $98,120 for a family of four.
 However, Beatty - Amargosa Valley contains both very wealthy and poor people as well.
 Beatty - Amargosa Valley also has one of the higher rates of people living in poverty in the nation, with 33.40% of its population below the federal poverty line.